RichardArmitageOnline.com banner - home page for actor Richard Armitage

 Graduating in the summer of 1998, he immediately joined the cast of Hamlet at the Birmingham Repertory Theatre, having already appeared at the Edinburgh Festival as Cliff in William Mastrosimone’s two-hander The Woolgatherer, and as Henry in Tom Stoppard’s romantic comedy The Real Thing.
 Small parts in the films This Year’s Love and Franc Roddam’s Cleopatra followed.
 After appearing in Dylan Ritson’s A Light Swell at the Bridewell Theatre, London, he returned to the Birmingham Rep in February 1999 to play Young Richie in Fay Weldon’s play The Four Alice Bakers, an exploration of the implications of human cloning.

 An eighteen month engagement with the Royal Shakespeare Company followed.
 He appeared first in the role of Angus in Gregory Doran’s highly acclaimed production of Macbeth.
-After seasons at the Swan in Stratford and the Young Vic in London between November 1999 and June 2000, Macbeth toured overseas in the summer of 2000 before being filmed.
+Between November 1999 and June 2000 it played at the Swan in Stratford, the Young Vic in London and toured Britain, Japan and the USA, before being filmed.
 He then took the more substantial role of Delio in John Webster’s Jacobean tragedy The Duchess of Malfi.
 This opened in November 2000 at the Barbican Theatre, London, transferring to the Royal Shakespeare Theatre, Stratford in February 2001.

 But it was in TV that his career started to take off.
 His first television appearances had come while he was still working in musical theatre.
 By the mid 1990’s he had appeared in an episode of Boon (as “Man in pub”), Children in Need, The Den (a children’s programme), The Late Show (for Radio Telefis Eireann) and the BBC science and technology programme Tomorrow’s World.
 There was a later appearance (as “Armed police officer”) in an episode of Spooks in 2002 (series 1, episode 4).